Skip to content

 Define Parsing Rules

-By manually writing or AI-defining parsing rules for different data sources, support for various script functions is provided, and the syntax format of the script functions provided on the right side of Guance can be directly viewed, such as add_pattern().
+By manually writing or AI-defining parsing rules for different data sources, multiple script functions are supported.
+You can directly view their syntax formats from the script function list provided on the right side, such as add_pattern().

-For how to define parsing rules, please refer to Pipeline Manual.
+For how to define parsing rules, refer to Pipeline Manual.

 Manual Writing

-Autonomously write data parsing rules, text auto-wrap or content overflow can be set.
+Autonomously write data parsing rules, text auto-wrapping or content overflow settings can be adjusted.

 AI Generation

-AI-generated parsing rules are based on model-generated Pipeline parsing, aiming to quickly provide an initial parsing solution.
+AI-generated parsing rules are based on model-generated Pipeline parsing aimed at quickly providing an initial parsing solution.

-Note: Since the rules generated by the model may not cover all complex situations or scenarios, the returned results may not be entirely accurate.
-It is recommended to use it as a reference and starting point, and make further adjustments and optimizations after generation based on the specific log format and requirements.
+Since the rules generated by the model may not cover all complex cases or scenarios, the returned results may not be entirely accurate.
+It is recommended to use it as a reference and starting point, and make further adjustments and optimizations based on specific log formats and requirements after generation.

-Now, based on the sample input, specify the content and names to extract, for example:
+Now, based on the content and names needed to be extracted from the sample input, for example:

 -"date_pl":"2024-12-25 07:25:33.525",